Kentucky Dam: Capacity

 Kentucky Dam is 206 ft high; more than half the dam is submerged by water.
 At 8422 ft long, Kentucky Dam is the longest dam on the Tennessee River and the longest in the TVA system.
 The dam has a generating capacity of 223,100 kilowatts, and its 24-bay spillway has a total discharge of 1050000 cuft/s.
-Kentucky Lake's 2064 mi of shoreline, 160300 acre of water surface, and 4008000 acre.ft of flood storage are the most of any lake in the TVA system.
+Kentucky Lake's 2064 mi of shoreline, 160300 acre of water surface, and 4008000 acre.ft of flood storage are the most of any lake in the TVA system and one of the largest artificial lakes in the U.S.

 Kentucky Dam is served by a 600 by 110 ft navigation lock, soon to be supplemented by a larger 1200 by 110 ft lock which will be better able to accommodate the long barge tows that navigate the river in the 21st century.
 A large industrial complex of chemical plants has developed below the dam near Calvert City due to the convenient barge transportation and inexpensive TVA electricity.
 The locks' lift raises and lowers vessels up to 75 ft between Kentucky Lake and the lower part of the river.